-4 cups cooked sushi rice, follow my sushi rice recipe here, 7 rice papers, 10 crab sticks, 1 mango, peeled and sliced thinly, 2 avocados, pitted, peeled and sliced, shredded carrot, 1 cup cucumber sticks, 1/2 oz. toasted sesame seeds, mix of black and regular, sushi mat and cling wrap.
+4 cups cooked sushi rice, follow my sushi rice recipe here, 7 rice papers, 10 crab sticks, 1 mango, peeled and sliced thinly, 2 avocados, pitted, peeled and sliced, shredded carrot, 1 cup cucumber sticks, 1/2 oz. toasted sesame seeds, mix of black and regular color sesame seeds; 1 sushi mat and plastic wrap.

 Place one rice paper on a larger plate and run hot water over it slowly until the rice paper is very soft.

 Spread a layer of sushi rice over the rice paper, leaving just 1-inch on both sides uncovered.

 Place some of the ingredients in the center of the rice.